leilaicruz/Experimental_Journal/journal/2020-01/2020-01-28-FACs-as-microscopy-conditions-prep-III.md

 ---

-# Title: FACs experiment with the same conditions as the microscopy done to quantify the cell sizes for the pAl1-Cdc42-sfGFP strains.
-(I)
+# Title: FACs experiment with the same conditions as the microscopy done to quantify the cell sizes for the pAl1-Cdc42-sfGFP strains (III).

 ## Date
-20012020-23012020
+04022020-06022020

 ## Objective
 To be able to compare the results of the FACs with the microscopy conditions.